Frequently Asked Questions

 A smaller number of eCampus courses can be synchronous video conference or a hybrid model of online and face-to-face instruction.
 When students register, there will be specific information listed in the course notes.

 Inquiries about a specific course can be sent to the instructor.
 You can find contact info at people.alaska.edu.

 Do I have to be a UAF student to take an eCampus course?

 No. Anyone can take an eCampus course.
 You do not need to be admitted to a degree program.

 Do eCampus students pay resident tuition?

 Where is my class?

-How do I get my exam proctored?
+What is a proctored exam?
+How do I get an exam proctored?